IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Edward_Witten" target="_blank">Edward Witten</a>

+>“Interestingly, both quantum entanglement and wormholes date back to two articles written by Albert Einstein and his collaborators in 1935.
+On the surface, the papers seem to deal with very different phenomena, and Einstein probably never suspected that there could be a connection between them.
+In fact, entanglement was a property of quantum mechanics that greatly bothered the German-born physicist, who called it “spooky action at a distance.”
+How ironic that it now may offer a bridge to extend his relativity theory to the quantum realm.”

+― <a href="https://en.wikipedia.org/wiki/Juan_Maldacena" target="_blank">Juan Maldacena</a>

 >“Elegance requires that the number of defining equations be small.
 Five is better than ten, and one is better than five.
 On this score, one might facetiously say that String Theory is the ultimate epitome of elegance.
 With all the years that String Theory has been studied, no one has found even a single defining equation!
 The number at present count is zero.
 We know neither what the fundamental equations of the theory are nor even if it has any.”

 ― <a href="https://en.wikipedia.org/wiki/Leonard_Susskind" target="_blank">Leonard Susskind</a>